 My team, located across the US and the UK, would hold our own daily scrum each morning prior to joining in for the client scrum in the afternoon.
 We (myself, the PM and dev lead) discussed where we were in designing for the scenario in play, and what we’d complete over the following three week period.
 We would sketch, review, and specify, and then work with dev.

 As this was an internal application for a high-profile brand, a certain degree of politics limited our iterative learning capabilities.
 If I were in-house, I probably would’ve dove directly onto that sword; as it were, I did the best I could delivering what we had promised to deliver.

 The lesson from that experience is that methodology decisions matter, as method—collaboration, research, iteration, agility, etc.—directly impacts the creation of a useful experience for real people.

 Design Thinking With A Side Of Innovation?

 We began with a process of design, which seems ridiculously simple looking back across this essay, and here I am, fully taking in how much I’ve had to adapt to my environment over the years to thrive, even survive at times.

-While I’ve admittedly operated to nudge others to shift their perspective on how to work with Design over the past 20 years, the evolution of my understanding of Design, and how it fits across industries, form factors, and customer types has immensely changed as well.
+While I’ve explicitly operated in a manner to nudge others to shift their perspective on how to work with Design over the past 20 years, the evolution of my understanding of Design, and how it fits across industries, form factors, and customer types has immensely changed as well.

-Just as industry leaders shift their operational tactics as the world evolves around them, we designers must also evolve in order to produce quality work in an ever-shifting technological environment with varying expectations from our clients.
+Just as business leaders shift their operational tactics as the world evolves around them, we designers must also evolve in order to produce quality work in an ever-shifting technological environment with varying expectations from clients and business partners alike.